languagetool-org/languagetool/languagetool-standalone/README.txt

   Opening the context menu with the right mouse button on that word offers you a short description of the error and a correction ("free").

-  If you are using LibreOffice 3.5+ and you want to check English texts:
+  If you are using LibreOffice and you want to check English or Russian texts:
-  Use Options -> Language Settings -> Writing Aids -> Edit... to disable LightProof and enable LanguageTool for English.
+  Use Options -> Language Settings -> Writing Aids -> Edit...in the

-  If you are using LibreOffice 3.5+ and you want to check Russian texts:
-  Use Options -> Language Settings -> Writing Aids -> Edit... to disable LightProof and enable LanguageTool for Russian.
+  'Tools' menu to disable LightProof and enable LanguageTool for English.

   Note that there will also be a new menu item "LanguageTool" under the "Tools" menu.
   If the native spelling and grammar dialog doesn't check grammar,